Dizzy Detectives: Plot

 Following a series of mishaps during a door installation endeavor, the Stooges find themselves recruited as police officers by the police commissioner.
 Tasked with apprehending the notorious "Ape Man," a thief disguised in a gorilla suit, they face the ultimatum of capturing the criminal or risking their positions.

 Acting on a tip regarding the Ape Man's whereabouts, the Stooges stake out an antique store.
 During their surveillance, Curly's encounter with a rocking chair inadvertently entangles him with a startled cat, resulting in chaos.
 The situation escalates when they confront the Ape Man, revealed to be a genuine gorilla named Bonzo, who effortlessly bends their firearms.
 Subsequently, they uncover a conspiracy involving Mr. Dill, head of the citizen's league, who seeks to oust the police chief for personal gain.

 The Stooges engage in a physical brawl with the thugs responsible for orchestrating the Ape Man's activities, ultimately confronting Bonzo.
 Utilizing multiple slapstick methods, they go on to defeat the thugs in a series of brawls.
-The climax occurs when Curly, faced with Bonzo, delivers a decisive headbutt, inadvertently triggering the gorilla's explosive demise due to ingesting nitroglycerin.
+The climax occurs when Curly, faced with Bonzo, delivers a decisive headbutt that triggers the gorilla's explosive demise due to ingesting nitroglycerin.